kastentx/timestamp-microservice/README.md

-TimeStamp Microservice is the first back-end project on FreeCodeCamp.
+TimeStamp Microservice is the first back-end project on FreeCodeCamp!

-Using Node.js this app will accept a date passed in to the url, and returns it in two different forms.
+Using Node.js and Express, this app will accept a date passed into the url and return it in two different forms as JSON.

 If something other than a date is passed, the return value will be null.